Back Arrow Back to Articles

 If you are not using a solicitor or conveyancer for this, you are responsible for submitting an SDLT return to HMRC and paying within 14 days of completion.

 Navigating UK property finances and taxes like investment property stamp duty can seem complex, especially for foreign investors.
 However, understanding stamp duty for investment property is a fundamental part of successful property investment in the UK.
 Despite these taxes, the UK property market continues to offer significant opportunities for investors.
-By using an investment property stamp duty calculator and staying informed about changes like those coming in April 2025, you can make well-informed investment decisions.
+By using an investment property stamp duty calculator and staying informed about changes as and when they happen, you can make well-informed investment decisions.

 For the most up-to-date information, always refer to the official government website on Stamp Duty Land Tax.